alchemy-fr/Phraseanet-Docs/en/FAQ/Customization/Stamp-logo.rst

 Add a Stamp logo
 ================

-Using a stamp automatically adds a banner with a logo and metadatas when exporting sub-definitions and original pictures.
+Using a stamp automatically adds a banner with a logo and metadata when exporting subviews and original pictures.
-The stamp configuration is a 2 step process.
+A stamp configuration is a 2 step process.

 Upload a logo
 -------------

-Upload a *Stamp* logo using the Admin interface in the concerned collections.
+Upload a *Stamp* logo using the Admin interface in the corresponding collections.

 Edit the collection's settings
 ------------------------------

-Edit the collection's setting using the XML view of the collections preferences (the user must have editing rights on the *Suggested values*).
+To display metadata about media, edit the collection's setting using the XML view in Collection settings section (the user must have **Manage value lists** right applied).

 .. code-block:: xml